AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 ├── build 	<-- Inside will be built the executable Triangulation ├── Header Files 	<-- Contrains the header files
 │   ├── boost_utils.hpp		<-- Functions used to read from json file
-│   ├── CGAL_CUSTOM_CONSTRAINED_DELAUNAY_TRIANGULATION_2.h	<--Custom cdt class used.Added more methods to avoid flips.
+│   ├── CGAL_CUSTOM_CONSTRAINED_DELAUNAY_TRIANGULATION_2.h <--Custom cdt class used.Added more methods to avoid
+│   │								flips.
 │   └── triangulation_utils.hpp		<--Functions rest of functions used between the files ├── make		<-- Inside there is the CMakeLists.txt
 │   └── CMakeLists.txt
+│   └── Make_And_Libs   <-- Empty directory where you can run cmake .. to compile
 └── Sources		<-- All the source code for the functions used.
     ├── boost_utils.cpp		<--Source code of functions used to read the json file.
     ├── LocalSearch.cpp		<--Source code of the local search.